-Treatment programs offer clients a range of services and supports aimed at helping clients stop or reduce an addiction to alcohol and/or drugs, and to improve their overall quality of life.
+Treatment programs offer clients a range of services and supports aimed at helping them reduce their alcohol or drug use to support their overall quality of life.
 Treatment may occur in a variety of settings (e.g., residential centres, direct counselling in the community, outpatient, day, or evening programs), or land-based healing programs.
 It may also consist of a variety of approaches and models, and vary in its intensity, specialization, and duration.

-Specific approaches to treatment need to include an awareness of, and sensitive responses to a client's needs, including possible mental health issues, age, gender, substance(s) of use and abuse, language, culture, and co-morbid conditions.
+Specific approaches to treatment need to include an awareness of, and sensitive responses to a client's needs, including possible mental health issues, age, gender, substance use and misuse, language, culture, and co-morbid conditions.
 The approach to treatment may involve the use of medications, behavioural therapy (such as individual or group counselling, cognitive behavioural therapy), or a range of culturally-based activities.